cqfn/jpeek/README.md

 Journal of Object Technology, vol.7, no.6, 2008,
 [PDF](http://www.jot.fm/issues/issue_2008_07/article1.pdf).

-### Here is a list of metrics we already implement:
+### Here is a list of metrics we have already implemented:

 [`bansiya99`]
 Cohesion Among Methods of Classes (**CAMC**).<br/>